Can you have a baby if you have endometriosis? We’ve got all the key facts about endometriosis and pregnancy right here.

 - What is endometriosis?

-- Can you have a baby if you have endometriosis?
+- Can you have a baby naturally with endometriosis?

 - How does endometriosis affect pregnancy?